 First of all, my answer to this question has to be yes, otherwise finishing a dissertation on the history of science would be impossible!
 BUT besides that, I think this is one example of the various and surprising ways that history can matter for science.
 For me, this story makes two particular points: history is awesome and history can be insanely helpful in furthering scientific knowledge.

 Schmitz and his team may never have been able to find the original Feldhofer sediments if it wasn’t for the crucial historical documents that provided clues on where things were dumped.
 These seemingly insignificant documents played a huge role in furthering scientists’ knowledge of the original Neandertal!
 I think this example shows that history matters.
-History matters in ways that go beyond understanding how scientists reached modern scientific knowledge, or understanding what it took to make certain discoveries, but history can play a role in ways that ADD to scientific knowledge.
+History can even play a role in facilitating new scientific discoveries, creating new knowledge.

-- Schmitz, Ralf W., David Serre, Georges Bonani, Susanne Feine, Felix Hillgruber, Heike Krainitzki, Svante Pääbo, and Fred H. Smith.
-“The Neandertal type site revisited: interdisciplinary investigations of skeletal remains from the Neander Valley, Germany.”
-Proceedings of the National Academy of Sciences99, no. 20 (2002): 13342-13347.
+Further Reading: Schmitz, Ralf W., et al. “The Neandertal type site revisited: interdisciplinary investigations of skeletal remains from the Neander Valley, Germany.”
+Proceedings of the National Academy of Sciences 99, no. 20 (2002): 13342-13347.